IET DevOps Suite

 At the other end of the cycle, whilst GuardIEn is often used to manage the build and deployment of executable code for Gen applications, where the application is developed with multiple technologies or there is a requirement for production deployment to be managed by a specialist tool, various interfaces and points of integration are available in GuardIEn so that it can manage those steps that are specific to Gen (like object migration, impact analysis and code generation) and then handover to another tool for more generic steps like compilation and deployment, or QA points such as sign-off and peer testing review.

 To enable the integration between GuardIEn and other tools, various high-level APIs are available in GuardIEn.

 There are web service APIs that enable the definition of GuardIEn Change Requests and Release Packs for use when another tool is used for change planning and scoping.

-There is also a web service API for defining and executing a GuardIEn System Update for use when the CA Gen aspects of a build/deploy process need to be invoked from an external tool, for example when co-ordinating the promotion of changes within CA Gen and other development tools.
+There is also a web service API for defining and executing a GuardIEn System Update for use when the Gen aspects of a build/deploy process need to be invoked from an external tool, for example when co-ordinating the promotion of changes within Gen and other development tools.

 In addition to the standard GuardIEn interfaces described above, GuardIEn can also be customised to work with other tools using various exits and integration points in the product.

-Organisations that are aiming to implement or improve their DevOps processes can include CA Gen applications within the scope of their DevOps tooling.
-Generic source code and build automation tools struggle to offer meaningful and reliable automation of the CA Gen processes due to the complex and unique nature of CA Gen. However, with the use of IET’s tools, these processes can be highly automated to deliver the goals of DevOps, and also integrated into the broader toolset chain in use by the organisation.
+Organisations that are aiming to implement or improve their DevOps processes can include Gen applications within the scope of their DevOps tooling.
+Generic source code and build automation tools struggle to offer meaningful and reliable automation of the Gen processes due to the complex and unique nature of Gen. However, with the use of IET’s tools, these processes can be highly automated to deliver the goals of DevOps, and also integrated into the broader toolset chain in use by the organisation.